HaR15/InfoSec-University/Phase3/Product.md

  *	The exercises is a decisive feature, is what a user want to see in a website like this .

 <h3>Features that we postponed:</h3>

+ 	* We postponed the chat for future releases, its a feature that for now is not important, but might be in the future.

 <h3>Typical uses of the product :</h3>